4TH NOVEMBER, 2020

 Bookish Stuff: Comfort Reads

-It's a glorious spring day today and I ... am down with the creeping crud.
-Meh!
-Feeling somewhat crappy with this stupid cold, however, has made me think about comfort reading.
+It's a glorious autumn day today and I ... am anxious about what is happening in the US elections at the moment.
+Feeling nervous about the outcome which is obviously also going to influence world politics, however, has made me think about comfort reading.
 I mean, if you're like me any kind of reading will essentially be comfort reading.
 Reading is simply something I need in order to balance my life.
 Yet, there are some books that I put into the category of comfort reads.

 I guess what a comfort read is is a highly subjective issue.
 Every reader will have their personal list of titles or genres that they come back to when times are going - well - not so great.
 For me, a comfort read could either be a well-written chick-lit-kind-of-novel, one that isn't too cheesy but warms the heart, or it could be a particular classic.
 For example, I have a few childhood reads that I love to come back to when I'm not feeling well.

 One of these is Louisa May Alcott's Little Women.
 I remember reading this in my teenage years and being utterly mesmerised by the character of Jo March.
 Back then I desperately wanted to become a writer.
 I was also clumsy and had a bit of a temper - just like my heroine from the book.
 Little Women meant so very much to me at that time and it still is the book I mention most often when people ask me what my favourite novel is.
-I know, it is far from perfect but it always lifts my mood and that's what counts.
+I know, it is far from perfect because it has a very preachy tone but it always lifts my mood and that's what counts.

 Another all-time favourite is Frances Hogson Burnett's The Secret Garden.
 This is a story that I first experienced as a film.
 (Yeah, I know.
 Psst, don't tell anyone.)
 But that most certainly didn't take away any of the pleasure of reading the book afterwards.
 The mystery of that hidden garden and the lush imagery is just a perfect remedy for anything.